zooba/pymanager/doc/using.rst

    By default, true.
    "
    ``include_unmanaged``,:envvar:`PYTHON_MANAGER_INCLUDE_UNMANAGED`,"True to
-   allow listing and launching runtimes that were not installed by PyManager.
+   allow listing and launching runtimes that were not installed by the Python install manager.
 By default, true.
    "
-   ``shebang_can_run_anything``,:envvar:`PYTHON_MANAGER_SHEBANG_CAN_RUN_ANYTHING`,"True
+   ``shebang_can_run_anything``,":envvar:`PYTHON_MANAGER_SHEBANG_CAN_RUN_ANYTHING`
-   to allow shebangs in :file:`.py` files to launch applications other than Python runtimes.
+   ","True to allow shebangs in ``.py`` files to launch applications other than Python runtimes.
 By default, true.
    "
    ``log_level``,":envvar:`PYMANAGER_VERBOSE`, :envvar:`PYMANAGER_DEBUG`","Set
    the default level of output (0-50) By default, 20.
+Lower values produce more output.
    "
    ``confirm``,:envvar:`PYTHON_MANAGER_CONFIRM`,"True to confirm certain actions before taking them (such as uninstall); false to skip the confirmation.
 By